w3c/wot-usecases/HOWTO.md

 #### Generation of GitHub Issues and PRs (with a label of "Process")
 Created draft GitHub Issues one by on unless related issue exists.

+Concentrte on the following questions here (and review the detail later):
+* whether created draft GitHub Issues are appropriate or not
+* if appropriate, how to resolve the Issues

 7 topics to be files as GitHub Issues or not:
 1. How to deal with GitHub Issues/PRs?
     * no need to create new issues but made me think about this improved workflow. thanks.